-They are an inevitable part of the ageing process.
+They are an inevitable part of our ageing process.

-For most of us by the time we hit our mid forties, they become very apparent, gathering in furrows.
+For most of us by the time we hit our mid-forties, they gather in furrows.

 But why is our forehead, so susceptible to showing early signs of ageing?

-These exaggerated facial movements lead to expression lines, and furrows between our brows.
+These exaggerated facial movements lead to expression lines and furrows between the brows.

-There are many factors that can lead to forehead wrinkles, ranging from loss is elasticity to the use of various muscles in your face.
-The biggest cause for forehead wrinkles however, is the activity of the frontalis muscle which elevates the eyebrows, causing the wrinkles across the forehead.
+Many factors can lead to forehead wrinkles, ranging from loss is an elasticity to the use of various muscles in your face.
+However, forehead wrinkles’ biggest cause is the frontalis muscle’s activity, which elevates the eyebrows, causing forehead wrinkles.

 The muscle around the eyes, the orbicular oculi can also lead to forehead wrinkles, crows feet and above the eyebrow lines, referred to as radial wrinkles.
 Two other muscles on the face, the corrugated and the procerus muscle can also contribute to frown lines on the forehead.

-But it is really important, that we let our face wake up, to all the beautifying benefits of our skin care routine and not just half of it, especially if you want to ward off the visible signs of ageing.
+But it is essential, that we let our face wake up, to all the beautifying benefits of our skincare routine and not just half of it, especially if you want to ward off the visible signs of ageing.

 Prevention is always going to be better than a cure.

-Use a daily moisturiser that contains active ingredients, one that will help to boost the water levels in your skin, keeping it well hydrated.
+Use a daily moisturiser containing active ingredients that will help boost the water levels in your skin, keeping it well hydrated.

-Invest in some of the latest innovative cosmeceuticals, specialised formulas like A+ Retinol sleep complex, which contains anti ageing Vitamin A and antioxidants, that help to speed up cellular processes and repair skin cells.
+Invest in some of the latest innovative cosmeceuticals, specialised formulas like C+ Vitamin complex and A+ Retinod complex, which contains anti-ageing Vitamin A and antioxidants, that help speed up cellular processes and repair skin cells.

-Opt for creams that contain liposomes, tiny potent spheres full of skin loving ingredients that are wrapped in a shell like structure, which help the ingredients in the formula to remain stable for longer.
+Opt for creams containing liposomes, tiny, potent spheres full of skin-loving ingredients wrapped in a shell-like structure, which help the ingredients in your formula remain stable for longer.

-Once applied on the skin, the shells begin to break down as they are absorbed into the upper layers, where they release their ingredients.
+Once applied to your skin, the shells begin to break down as they are absorbed into the upper layers, where they release their ingredients.

-The Naked Chemist range of products contain skin identical ingredients that are missing, fortify barrier repair cream is a great example of such a moisturiserer, that uses this technology, repairing and delivering penetrative healing deep within the tissues.
+The Naked Chemist range of products contains skin-identical ingredients that are missing.
+Immortelle cream is a great example of such a moisturiser, that uses this technology and antioxidants to target ageing and deliver penetrative healing deep within your tissues.

-They combat the damaging free radicals, that cause a cycle of destruction on the skin.
-Repairing and protecting your skin from this oxidative damage, caused by environmental stresses we encounter on a daily basis.
-Glo antioxidant complex is packed full of antioxidants.
+They combat the damaging free radicals that cause a cycle of destruction on your skin.
+Repairing and protecting your skin from this oxidative damage caused by environmental stresses that we encounter daily.
+Glo antioxidant complex, which is packed full of antioxidants.

 Gentle exfoliation encourages natural cellular turnover, which slows down as we age.

-- Increases the flow of blood to the top layers of the skin, thus improving circulation
+- increases the flow of blood to the top layers of your skin, thus improving circulation

-Lines and wrinkles appear sue to a lack of oxygen, as skin starts to dry out.
+Lines and wrinkles appear due to a lack of oxygen, as the skin starts to dry out.

-Dealing with anxiety and stress effectively, and taking time out of your busy schedule to introduce relaxation and meditation techniques are important, especially when it comes to staving off premature ageing.
+Dealing with anxiety and stress effectively, and taking time out of your busy schedule to introduce relaxation and meditation techniques are important, especially when it comes to stave off premature ageing.

 Treatment options for forehead wrinkles

-Here at the Naked CHemist our approach is purely holistic and not invasive, but for those keen to pursue other options we have listed the neuromodulators, a group of cosmetic injections used for this area that include Botox which prevents the muscle from working, helping to reduce the creases.
+Here at the Naked Chemist, our approach is purely holistic and not invasive.
+Still, for those keen to pursue other options the neuromodulators, a group of cosmetic injections used for this area include Botox, which prevents the muscle from working, helping to reduce the creases.